2023 Best Value Allied Health Professions Associate Degree Schools in Iowa

 Out of the 16 schools in Iowa that were part of this year’s ranking, Northeast Iowa Community College landed the # 5 spot on the list.
 NICC is a small public school located in the rural area of Calmar.

-In-state tuition fees for undergraduate students at NICC are $6,270 per year.
+The average tuition and fees for an in-state undergraduate at NICC are $6,270 a year.

-NICC not only placed well in our value ranking, but it is also #4 on our Best Allied Health Professions Associate Degree Trade Schools in Iowa list.
+NICC also made our Best Allied Health Professions Associate Degree Trade Schools in Iowa list, coming in at #4.

 With a ranking of #6, Iowa Central Community College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
 Iowa Central Community College is a moderately-sized public school located in the town of Fort Dodge.